rpkak/wsgi-tools/docs/docs/error.md

 API-Reference: {py:meth}`wsgi_tools.error`

 This module includes the abstract WSGI-app {py:meth}`wsgi_tools.error.ErrorHandler`.
 It simply calls the WSGI-app, specified in the constructor.
-If a {py:meth}`wsgi_tools.error.HTTPException` occures, the {py:meth}`wsgi_tools.error.ErrorHandler` will handle it using the abstract {py:meth}`wsgi_tools.error.ErrorHandler.handle` method.
-If any other exception occures, the {py:meth}`wsgi_tools.error.ErrorHandler` will create a `500 Internal Server Error` and handle it.
+If a {py:meth}`wsgi_tools.error.HTTPException` occurs, the {py:meth}`wsgi_tools.error.ErrorHandler` will handle it using the abstract {py:meth}`wsgi_tools.error.ErrorHandler.handle` method.
+If any other exception occurs, the {py:meth}`wsgi_tools.error.ErrorHandler` will create a `500 Internal Server Error` and handle it.

 There are two implementations of {py:meth}`wsgi_tools.error.ErrorHandler` in this module, but you can do your own as well: